photoprism/photoprism-docs/docs/developer-guide/ui/infinite-scrolling.md

 1. Vue doesn't react to Set-changes (because its identity never changes), so manipulating it doesn't cause a rerender
 2. When scrolling very fast, the set may for a very brief moment contain holes (for example it has the indices `1, 2, 4, 5, 6`).
 By implying that everything between the smallest and largest index is visible, these short-lived holes don't have any negative effect (index 3 would be rendered anyway)

+As a bonus, you can make the IntersectionObserver only observe for example every 5th element to speed up calculation of intersections.
+If you do so, you should add for Example -4 to `firstVisibleElementIndex` and +4 to `lastVisibleElementIndex`

 ### Render Performance